SingingBush/presentations/PITCHME.md

 ### Lets see if the modular JDK breaks Spring

 ---
-# Spring
+### Spring

- - Spring 4: depending on what you're using will require various amounts of effort
+ - v4: depending on what you're using will require various amounts of effort
- - Spring 5: is Java 9 (both module- and classpaths) ready out of the box
+ - v5: is Java 9 (both module- and classpaths) ready out of the box

 ---

-# Lets do some code
+### Lets do some code

 ---
-# Maven
+### Maven

  - Standard maven plugins are generally ok but anything else you could be stuck
  - use Maven >= 3.5.0